ava-labs/hypersdk/docs/tutorials/morpheusvm/5_cli.md

 Since the account we are using is specified as a prefunded account in the genesis of our VM (via `DefaultGenesis`), our account balance is as expected.
-Having read into the state of our VM, let's now try writing to our VM by sending a transaction via the CLI.
+Let's now try writing to our VM by sending a transaction via the CLI.
 In particular, we want to send a transaction with the following action: